HuluWZ/Airplane-seating-algorithm/README.md

 Rules for seating

-• Always seat passengers star:ng from the front row to back, startng from the left to the right
+• Always seat passengers startng from the front row to back, startng from the left to the right
 • Fill aisle seats first followed by window seats followed by center seats (any order in center seats)